A thermodynamical model for paleomagnetism in Earth's crust: The analysis by a time-discrete approximation

-The philosophy of tuning the assumptions is quite peculiar and worth articulating the main points: \begin{itemize} \item $p>d$ so that the velocity field gradient $\Nabla\vv$ will be surely in $L^p(I;L^\infty(\varOmega;\R^{d\times d}))$ and the transport of $\Ee$ and $\Ep$ will be qualitatively controlled by initial conditions. \item due to the estimation of the convective term $\vv{\cdot}\Nabla\theta$ in \eqref{gamma-calculus} below, we need the heat capacity to be bounded, so that the temperature gradient $\Nabla\theta$ will have only the basic expected regularity, cf.\ \eqref{temp-w-cont} below. \item the exponent $\rexp$ controlling the coercivity of $\zeta(\theta;\cdot)$ and the thus integrability of $\DT\mm$ is large enough to make the term $\theta\widehat\CC'(\mm)\DT\mm$ integrable when covering the standard Landau-Lifshitz ansatz \eqref{psi-special}. \end{itemize} More specifically, we will assume, with some $C\in\R$ and some $\epsilon>0$ arbitrarily small, that
+The philosophy of tuning the assumptions is quite peculiar and worth articulating the main points: \begin{itemize} \item $p>d$ so that the velocity field gradient $\Nabla\vv$ will be surely in $L^p(I;L^\infty(\varOmega;\R^{d\times d}))$ and the transport of $\Ee$ will be qualitatively controlled by initial conditions, \item due to the estimation of the convective term $\vv{\cdot}\Nabla\theta$ in \eqref{gamma-calculus} below, we need the heat capacity to be bounded, so that the temperature gradient $\Nabla\theta$ will have only the basic expected regularity, cf.\ \eqref{temp-w-cont} below, and \item the exponent $\rexp$ controlling the coercivity of $\zeta(\theta;\cdot)$ and the thus integrability of $\DT\mm$ is large enough to make the term $\theta\CCC'(\mm)\DT\mm$ integrable when covering the standard Landau ansatz \eqref{psi-special}. \end{itemize} More specifically, we will assume, with some $C\in\R$ and some $\epsilon>0$ arbitrarily small, that

-Let us note that we do not assume $\CC(\cdot,\theta)$ convex in terms of $\mm$ in order, together with (\ref{ass}a,b) to cover the Landau-Lifshitz magnetic phase-transition model \eqref{psi-special}.
+Let us note that we do not assume $\GG$ and $\CC$ convex in order to cover the Landau magnetic phase-transition model \eqref{psi-special}, using particularly $\GG(\mm)=-a_0\theta_{\rm c}|\mm|^2$, and the split $\varphi(\Ee,\mm)=\FF(\Ee,\mm)+\GG(\mm)$ is related with the time-discretization used in the proof rather than with the problem itself.
 For this, we will need to make a regularization of the magnetization flow-rule when discretized in time, cf.\ the magnetic flow rule \eqref{ED-4+disc} and then also the (\ref{ED+disc}a,f) below.
 Note also that \eqref{ass:1---} admits a canonical choice $\phi(\theta)=c_{\rm v}\theta(1{-}{\rm ln}\theta)$, which gives $\gamma(\theta)=c_{\rm v}\theta$ with a constant heat capacity $c_{\rm v}$.

 Since $\Nabla^2u$ has a sense as an distribution only, for the weak formulation \eqref{MG-1-weak} of the momentum equation \eqref{MG-1} below, we rather use the Green formula: